 - But you may need to start writing and work through a number of 'discovery drafts' before the reasoning emerges - writing is a continuation and clarification of thinking so don't delay starting to write.

 - At some point you must create a plan to organise all the elements of your writing into a structure which sets out your reasoning

-- Use evidence to support your reasoning,
+- Use evidence (from reading or other research) to support your reasoning

 (adapted from: COTTRELL, Stella.
 2008.
 The Study Skills Handbook.
 3rd edn.
 Basingstoke: Palgrave Macmillan.)

 Find out more in our handout: